steppsr/getxchtx/README.md

 sh taxtran.sh
 ```

 **chiatx.sh** - this script will accept a transaction id as input, then run a Chia Wallet command to get the details of the transaction.
 The details are parsed and formatted then printed to a CSV file, and also to the screen.
-The screen output also includes a countdown counter on each line.
+The screen output also includes a countdown counter on each line. *This script is called from taxtran.sh*

 INPUT PARAMETERS: Transaction ID, Counter (optional)<br>
 OUTPUT: transaction data appended to 'transaction.csv' and to screen.